wintercms/docs/console-asset-compilation.md

 <a name="introduction"></a>
 ## Introduction

-Winter brings first-class support for handling Node-based compilation for front-end assets through the Mix commands.
-The comamnds use the [Laravel Mix](https://laravel-mix.com/) wrapper, a user-friendly and simple interface to setting up compilation of multiple types of front-end asset through Webpack and various libraries.
+Winter brings first-class support for handling Node-based compilation for frontend assets through the Mix commands.
+The comamnds use the [Laravel Mix](https://laravel-mix.com/) wrapper, a user-friendly and simple interface to setting up compilation of multiple types of frontend asset through Webpack and various libraries.

 <a name="registering-packages"></a>
 ## Registering a package